rks101/eglinux/README.md

 ## ls -lrt
-Everytime you open terminal or shell, the first command you should check out to list all files and directries (ls) in a long (l) and reverse (r) order of time (t) updated.
+Every time you open a terminal or shell, the first command you should check out is to list all files and directories (ls) in a long (l) and reverse (r) order of time (t) updated.
 Do compare this output with various other outputs from ls options.
 ```
 ls -lrt
 ```